-Figure 5.4: Visualization of a special load: Example of a 16-wheel convoy
+Figure 5.6: Visualization of a special load

 5.3 - Special pseudo-rectangular loads

 The "Alize-LCPC Special loads definition" window also comprises an automated process for ensuring the description of a load, configured in a uniform pattern, at the rectangular contour by a set of elementary circular loads of varying density inscribed within the contour of the rectangle.
 This load-generation procedure is activated by use of the "Pseudo-rectangle" command on the "Special loads" window.